TEV İnanç Türkeş High School for Gifted Students: History

+In 1995, the school faced financial difficulties and halted the construction of its campus.
+In 1997, due to national educational reforms, the middle school section was discontinued.

+In 2001, the Turkish Education Foundation (TEV) assumed administrative control of the school.
+In 2002, it was officially renamed TEV İnanç Türkeş Özel Lisesi (TEVİTÖL).

+Education and Mission

+TEVİTÖL is a co-educational boarding school that provides full-time education to students identified as gifted or high-achieving.
+The school’s mission is to deliver a modern academic and cultural education while nurturing students’ individual characteristics and talents.
+Its objective is to help students reach their full intellectual, social, and emotional potential.

-Extracurriculars and Traditional activities
+Extracurriculars and traditional activities

 Extracurricular activities

-TEV İnanç High School offers activities to improve students' creativity and social life.
-All students are encouraged to have at least three weekly activities, but students may have more than three (most do).
+TEV İnanç High School offers activities to improve students' creativity and social life.All students are encouraged to participate in at least three weekly activities, although many students choose to engage in more.
 Activities in the school can be student-run, teacher-run or could take place outside the school in cooperation with universities and academic institutions.
 Popular student-run activities include: